-The ordering of a genome can be changed through rearrangement events such as reversals and transpositions.
-Figure 1 shows examples of different events of a single chromosome $(1 - 2 \ 3 \ 4 - 5 \ 6 \ 7)$.
+Genome Rearrangement Events The ordering of a genome can be changed through rearrangement events such as reversals and transpositions.
+Fig 1 shows examples of different events of a single chromosome $(1 - 2 \ 3 \ 4 - 5 \ 6 \ 7)$ .
 In the examples, we use signed numbers to represent different genes and their orientations.
-Genome rearrangement events involve multiple combinatorial optimization problems and graph representation is common to these problems.
-In this part, we will address the foundations of using the BPG to genome rearrangement events.
+Genome rearrangement events involve with multiple combinatorial optimization problems and graph representation is common to abstract these problems.
+In this part, we will address the foundations of using the breakpoint graph to abstract genome rearrangement events.